Menu

 self-regulation’ has significant impact (+7 months) justifying the high cost.

-Breakfast club is offered to families who need targeted places on an individual basis
+Breakfast club /ASC is offered to families who need targeted places on an individual basis

 Hunger poverty can be a barrier to learning.